balogsun/SeunB-mentoring-docs/IaC_and_scale/terra_scale.md

 ## Step 10: Perform Load Testing

 To perform load testing with Apache Benchmark (ab), you should run the benchmark tool from a location where you can generate load against your application.
-Here's a guide on where and how to run it:

-### Where to Run Apache Benchmark

-1. **From a Local Machine:**
-   - You can run Apache Benchmark from your local computer, especially if it has sufficient network bandwidth and resources.
-Ensure that your local machine can reach the load balancer DNS name or IP address.

-2. **From an EC2 Instance:**
    - For a more controlled environment, you might run the benchmark from an EC2 instance in the same region as your application to reduce latency and network issues.
 This can also simulate real-world usage more accurately.

-3. **From a Dedicated Testing Environment:**
+In the case here, the EC2 instance used was named `ab-test`.

    - For more extensive testing, use a dedicated load testing environment or a cloud-based load testing service to generate significant traffic and measure performance under load.

 #### 1. **Install Apache Benchmark:**